 - Baton Rouge, Louisiana

 Hi cousin Rose; thanks for your input.
-I use youtube myself constantly and love it; and Finishing.com has embedded more than 200 YouTube videos (& counting!) on our pages -- so I don't think my opinion of it is nearly as negative as you believe.
-Truthers have far more to fear from censorship by their ISP and the major sites than they have to fear from me expressing a personal opinion on my own site.
+I use youtube myself constantly and love it!
+And finishing.com has embedded more than 200 YouTube videos (& counting!) on these pages -- so I don't think my opinion of the internet is as negative as you believe.

-But I continue to believe that blogs, snippets, videos, and public forums -- even finishing.com, which I've put my heart & soul into for 24 years -- are a poor substitute for books & journals because authors of books spend thousands of hours organizing huge troves of information into careful tutorial fashion so a reader can progress without lost motion and without missing important stuff ... whereas bouncing around on the internet means wasting endless hours reading the same introductory stuff a dozens times on the one hand while landing on pages they can't yet understand on the other hand; it is a ridiculously inefficient way to try to learn a subject.
-People often come to this site claiming they are weary from hours on the internet doing so, and still they've missed vital points all the time ... so I continue to say that youtube can be fine instruction on a narrow subject like replacing a specific faucet washer or automobile headlamp bulb, but that the internet is a poor tutor for gaining expertise & proficiency in a field.
+But I do believe that blogs, snippets, videos, and public forums -- even finishing.com, which I've put my heart & soul into for 24 years -- are a poor substitute for books because authors of books spend thousands of hours organizing huge troves of information into careful tutorial fashion so a reader can progress without lost motion or missing important stuff ... whereas bouncing around on the internet means wasting endless hours reading the same introductory stuff a dozens times on the one hand while landing on pages we can't yet understand on the other hand; it is an inefficient way to try to learn a subject.
+People often come to this site claiming they are weary from hours on the internet doing so, and still they've missed vital points all the time ... so I continue to say that youtube is fine instruction on narrow subjects like replacing a specific faucet washer or automobile headlamp bulb, but that the internet is often a poorer tool for gaining expertise & proficiency in a field than a book carefully prepared for tutorial learning.
 Thanks again.

 December 29, 2018